World economy conference with pope postponed due to coronavirus

-ROME (Reuters) - A conference on the world economy due to take in Italy later this month with Pope Francis taking part has been postponed until November because of the coronavirus outbreak, organizers said on Sunday.
+ROME (Reuters) - A conference on the world economy due to take place in Italy later this month with Pope Francis taking part has been postponed until November because of the coronavirus outbreak, organizers said on Sunday.

 The conference, organized by the Roman Catholic Franciscan order, was to have taken place in Assisi on March 26-28 and be closed by the pope on the last day.
 It has now been rescheduled for Nov.
 21.

-Note: (This story has been corrected to add dropped word in first paragraph)